rithikrathan/Ra8_MPU/README.md

         >Stack pointer: Stores address that points the top of the stack (16-bit)

-        >Program counter: Stores the current address of the instructions memory (16-bit)
+        >Program counter: Stores the next instruction address for the instructions memory (16-bit)

     Instruction Set:
         MACHINE CONTROL: